NicoDFS/hyperlane-warp-ui/CUSTOMIZE.md

 Find below instructions for customizing the token list and branding assets of this app.

+## Registry

+By default, the app will use the canonical Hyperlane registry published on NPM.
+See `package.json` for the precise version.

+To use custom chains or custom warp routes, you can either configure a different registry using the `NEXT_PUBLIC_REGISTRY_URL` environment variable or define them manually (see the next two sections).

-## Token Configs
+## Custom Warp Route Configs

-This app requires a token config list to function.
-The token list is located at `./src/consts/tokens.ts`.
-The output token artifacts of a warp route deployment using the [Hyperlane-Deploy](https://docs.hyperlane.xyz/docs/deploy/deploy-hyperlane) tools can be used here.
+This app requires a set of warp route configs to function.
+The configs are located in `./src/consts/warpRoutes.yaml` and `./src/consts/warpRoutes.ts`.
+The output artifacts of a warp route deployment using the [Hyperlane CLI](https://www.npmjs.com/package/@hyperlane-xyz/cli) can be used here.

+In addition to defining your warp route configs, you can control which routes display in the UI via the `warpRouteWhitelist.ts` file.

-## Chain Configs
+## Custom Chain Configs

-By default, the app will use only the chains that are included in the Hyperlane SDK and connected to the tokens you specify in the token list (see above).
+By default, the app will use only the chains that are included in the configured registry and included in your warp routes.

-To add support for additional chains, or to modify the default properties of the SDK's chains (such as RPC URL), add the required chain metadata to `./src/consts/chains.ts`.
-The same chain config used in the [Hyperlane-Deploy](https://docs.hyperlane.xyz/docs/deploy/deploy-hyperlane) tools will work here.
+To add support for additional chains, or to override a chain's properties (such as RPC URLs), add chain metadata to either `./src/consts/chains.ts` or `./src/consts/chains.yaml`.
+The same chain configs used in the [Hyperlane CLI](https://www.npmjs.com/package/@hyperlane-xyz/cli) will work here.
 You may also add an optional `logoURI` field to a chain config to show a custom logo image in the app.

 ## Tip Card